Daniel-KM/Omeka-plugin-UniversalViewer/README.md

 * Possible requirement

-The plugin [Archive Repertory] must be installed when the json files that represent the 3D models uses files that are identified by a basename and not a full url.
+The plugin [Archive Repertory] must be installed when the json files that represent the 3D models use files that are identified by a basename and not a full url.
 This is generally the case, because the model contains an external image for texture.
 Like Omeka hashes filenames when it ingests files, the file can't be retrieved by the Universal Viewer.